|

 set forth in Corpora VII.A.l and VII.A.4.b, to wit:

-Society by being as authentic in dress, equipment and behavior as is within
+the Society by being as authentic in dress, equipment and behavior as

 - 5. They shall have shared their knowledge and skills with others;